slint-ui/slint/docs/langref/src/callback.md

 # Callback

-Components may declare callbacks, that allow it to communicate changes of state to the outside.
-Callbacks are emitted by "calling" them and you can react to callback emissions by declaring a handler using the `=>` arrow syntax.
+Components may declare callbacks, that communicate changes of state to the outside.
+Callbacks are emitted by "calling" them like you would call a function.

+You react to callback emissions by declaring a handler using the `=>` arrow syntax.
 The built-in `TouchArea` element comes with a `clicked` callback, that's emitted when the user touches the rectangular area covered by the element, or clicks into it with the mouse.
 In the example below, the emission of that callback is forwarded to another custom callback (`hello`) by declaring a handler and emitting our custom callback:

 ```slint,no-preview
 export component Example inherits Rectangle {